rinujohn/rinujohn/README.md

 - 👋 Hi, I’m @rinujohn
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning microservices and big data
-- 💞️ I’m looking to collaborate on big data
+- 💞️ I’m looking to collaborate on Java web application development
 - 📫 How to reach me : drop a mail to rinujohn1993@gmail.com

 <!---